juacas/zte_tracker/README.md

 ## Contributors

-- Thanks to @gselivanof for H288A, H169A models support, @TrinTragula for H388X verification, @kvshino for H2640 verification, @dapuzz for G6645P verification, @onegambler for H3600P verification, @lapo for H6645P verification.
+- Thanks to @gselivanof for H288A, H169A models support, @TrinTragula for H388X verification, @kvshino for H2640 verification, @dapuzz for G6645P verification, @onegambler for H3600P verification, @lapo for H6645P verification, @309631 for H3640 verification.